 Coffee cupping at Market Lane café in Melbourne had been recommended to us by a guide on one of the market tours we did.
 Melburnians are obsessed with their coffee and cafés and see Melbourne as a global coffee-making capital.
 Does Melbourne make the world’s best coffee?
-We weren’t convinced after some disappointing coffees at well-regarded cafés, but we were willing to be persuaded.
+We were about to find out.

 The best coffee we’d had was at Market Lane’s café opposite Queen Victoria Market, so we thought their coffee cupping held at their Prahran Market café was a chance to learn more and better understand Melbourne’s passion for coffee.

 A coffee cupping is a coffee tasting.
 Coffee producers, roasters and cafés all do cuppings.
 Cafés do cuppings behind the scenes to taste and evaluate new coffees or coffees they’re considering purchasing from roasteries.
 Coffee cupping isn’t new.
 It’s been an industry standard across the world for tasting coffee for almost as long as coffee has been an industry.
 What’s new is the fact that this behind-the-scenes process has been brought front of house and is being offered to customers to experience.

 “Cupping is just a way for us to assess the coffee we buy in its purest form,” explains Jason Scheltus, Market Lane’s roaster and co-founder with Fleur Studd.
 “It’s a way for us to judge how well the coffee was processed and how clean the picked berries were.
 There are different things that affect the coffee’s taste, the type of coffee plant, where it was ground, processing, and roasting.”